CPD Course on

 AUDIENCE

 This course is for those who want to learn about a field of rotorcraft engineering seldom given the appropriate importance.
-It is recommended to post-graduate students entering the complex field of rotorcraft, engineers and researchers from industry who have an incomplete view of the whole machine, and then regulators who are looking at present and future regulations on anything from engines to transmission architectures.
+It is recommended to post-graduate students entering the complex field of rotorcraft, engineers and researchers from industry who have an incomplete view of the whole machine, and then regulators who are looking at present and future regulations on anything from engines to transmission architectures, including eVTOL.
+Several test cases will be discussed to cover the range of transmission architectures.

 Syllabus